manasram9/callcenter/README.md

 # callcenter
-I developed a callcenter portal where we can registerouyr ticket
+I developed a callcenter portal where we can register our ticket